Dual-slope imaging of cerebral hemodynamics with frequency-domain near-infrared spectroscopy: Results

 \subsection{\textit{In-Vivo} Systemic Blood Pressure Oscillations}

-In Figure~\ref{fig:oneFreqMap} the results from an example of the repeated systemic \gls{ABP} oscillations experiments is shown.
-The methods for creating this image of phasor ratio vectors are described in Sections~\ref{meth:anal:phs}\&\ref{meth:anal:recon}.
-The images show either \gls{DOvec} or \gls{TAvec} (Figures~\ref{fig:oneFreqMap}(a)-(d) or Figure~\ref{fig:oneFreqMap}(e)-(h), respectively).
+\rl{Figure~\ref{fig:oneFreqMap} shows the results from an example of the repeated systemic \gls{ABP} oscillations experiments.} \q{R1C7b}{\rlA{Methods for image reconstruction using \gls{MPi} to create these images of phasor ratio vectors are described in Sections~\ref{meth:anal:phs}\&\ref{meth:anal:recon}.}} The images show either \gls{DOvec} or \gls{TAvec} (Figures~\ref{fig:oneFreqMap}(a)-(d) or Figure~\ref{fig:oneFreqMap}(e)-(h), respectively).
 Interpretation of these maps requires the simultaneous examination of the amplitude ratio ($|\acrshort{DOvec}|$ or $|\acrshort{TAvec}|$) and the phase difference ($\angle(\acrshort{DOvec})$ or $\angle(\acrshort{TAvec})$) of the phasors (thus the choice of subplot lettering to include (a.i) and (a.ii), for example).
 This is evident in an image such as Figure~\ref{fig:oneFreqMap}(g) where the upper portion of the image has a $|\acrshort{TAvec}|$ close to zero, making the $\angle(\acrshort{TAvec})$ unreliable and likely dominated by noise.
-With this guidance for interpretation in-mind, the two different phasor ratio pairs will now be presented in detail.
+With this guidance for interpretation in-mind, the two different phasor ratio pairs will now be presented in detail. \q{R2C5b}{\rlB{All results reported here were deemed to represent hemodynamics with significant coherence (Section~\ref{meth:anal:phs}).\cite{blaneyAlgorithmDeterminationThresholds2020}}}